iqqmuT/toe/README.md

 # TOE

-TOE is an online map area editor.
+TOE is a territory online editor.

 You can configure TOE to use one of these JavaScript map libraries:
  * Google Maps JavaScript API V3